dmuth/neural-network/README.md

 While experimenting with this, I saw that a properly trained neural network could do a decent job of picking out the color red with as few as 10-20 gueses.
 This is amazing.
 Conversaly, a network fed poor quality data (lots of not-red colros) would still perform poorly despite having 50+ pieces of data in it.
 As I learned, neureal networks are great at spotting **signals within a data set**.
 If your data is poor quality and there is little signal, the output of your neural network will also be low quality.

+## Brain.js

+The Node Brain module has been discontinued, in favor of <a href="https://github.com/BrainJS/brain.js">brain.js</a>.
+I have no plans to use it at this time, however, as the install process is _insane_.
+5 minutes plus of compiling, only to run into many problems on Alpine Linux with missing packages along the way.
+My goal for build this app was to have it deployed in a lightwight Docker container, and having to install dozens and dozens of packages goes against that.
+I may re-evaluate this decision in the future.

 ## Development

 - `./bin/devel.sh` - Spin up a Docker Container with an interactive shell